prlopez/zpa-ama/README.md

 ## Step 3:

-Collect text logs with Azure Monitor Agent - https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-manage?tabs=azure-portal
+Collect text logs with Azure Monitor Agent - https://learn.microsoft.com/en-us/azure/azure-monitor/agents/data-collection-text-log?tabs=portal

-## Step 4:

 Create a new table called ZPA2_CL using the CreateTable.ps1 powershell script.
 Ensure you replace the subscription, resource group and workspace name with the details from your Microsfot Sentinel instance.

-## Step 5:
+## Step 4:

 Under Home > Monitor > Data Collection Rules > + Add a Data Source with the following information -